 Heat Pump Water Heater – Installed Base Pricing (includes basic electrical connection to existing breaker box):

 |Tank Size||Base Price Range|

-These best-case-scenario prices do not account for the specifics of a given installation, nor do they account for the incentives discussed above.
-To get a clear picture of how much an installation in your home will cost, sign up to receive a site assessment with one of our vetted installers.
+These suggested pricing ranges do not account for the specifics of a given installation, and may vary.
+Financial Incentives are not included, and may be significant; please see section on Financial Incentives.
+To get a clear picture of what an installation in your home will cost, please sign up to receive a free proposal from our vetted installer.